aptos-labs/aptos-core/developer-docs-site/docs/indexer/api/example-queries.md

 ## Running example queries

 1. Open the Hasura Explorer for the network you want to query.
 You can find the URLs [here](./labs-hosted#hasura-explorer).
-1. Paste the **Query** code from an example into the main query section, and the **Query variables** code from the same example into the QUERY VARIABLES section (below the main query section).
+1. Paste the **Query** code from an example into the main query section, and the **Query Variables** code from the same example into the Query Variables section (below the main query section).

+## More Examples
+You can find many more example queries in the [TypeScript SDK](https://github.com/aptos-labs/aptos-core/tree/main/ecosystem/typescript/sdk/src/indexer/queries).
+Indeed if you're using the TypeScript SDK, you should look at the [IndexerClient](../../sdks/ts-sdk/typescript-sdk-indexer-client-class).

-## Example token queries
+## Example Token Queries

 Getting all tokens currently in account.